shidarin/cdl_convert/docs/usage.rst

 ::
     $ cdl_convert ./di_v001.flex -o cc,cdl

-Sometimes it might be nessicary to disable cdl_convert's auto-detection of the input file format.
+Sometimes it might be necessary to disable cdl_convert's auto-detection of the input file format.
 This can be done with the ``-i`` flag.
 ::
     $ cdl_convert ./ca102_x34.cdl -i cdl